StevenBlack/vocab/million-dollar-words.md

 appropriate style or manner.
-The word can also be used to describe any newcomer to a situation who has not yet learned to handle his role or responsibility, such as a young worker who gets a big promotion and acts obnoxious and superior around the people who were his closest colleagues the day before.
-Pronounced PAR-VEN-YOO.
-(See also arriviste.)
+The word can also be used to describe any newcomer to a situation who has not yet learned to handle his role or responsibility, such as a young worker who gets a big promotion and acts obnoxious and superior around the people who were his closest colleagues the day before. pasquinade https://www.merriam-webster.com/dictionary/pasquinade

-### pasquinade
-https://www.merriam-webster.com/dictionary/pasquinade

 ### passementerie
 The squiggly, braided trimming you see on clothing such as matador's suits, felt sombreros or other clothing.
-(How did you live without knowing that?)
-It's pronounced PASS-A-MENT-A/R-EE.

 ### pastiche